-Equipment in good condition and a comfortable environment for both patient and examiner are essential for safe and high-quality echocardiography.
+Equipment in good conditions and a comfortable environment for both a patient and an examiner are essential for safe and high-quality echocardiography.
 Regular maintenance is indispensable to optimize the performance of the device.
-The Medical Service Law defines the maintenance requirements for medical devices including ultrasonography machines, and the Japanese Circulation Society issues legal guidelines although these guidelines are not specific to ultrasonography devices [1].
-In addition to this, the Japanese Society of Sonographers has set out maintenance procedures and checklists for devices but these are not specific to echocardiography machines [2].
-In these circumstances, the Guideline Preparation Committee of the Japanese Society of Echocardiography has established brief guidance for the routine use of echocardiographs.
+The Medical Service Law defines the maintenance requirements for medical devices including ultrasonography and the Japanese Circulation Society issues legal guidelines, but these guidelines are not specific to ultrasonography devices [1].
+In addition to this, the Japanese Society of Sonographers has